mit1mit1/devopscons22syd/Low Detail/Easy Application Deployment Across Any Platform with Waypoint.md

 Companies use Hashicorp tools as an abstraction layer between infrastructure and it's users.

-## What is Wayoint?
+## What is Waypoint?

 It provides a consistent developer experience, and a consistent operator experience, when managing the stack.

 It is a higher level of abstraction then the other three tools.

-It abstracts the stack into a single workflow, whether the underlying foundatino is a HashiCorp tool stack, or any other patchwork of technologies.
+It abstracts the stack into a single workflow, whether the underlying foundation is a HashiCorp tool stack, or any other patchwork of technologies.

-Waypoint has 3 steps: Build (turn application souce into an artifact), Deploy, Release.
+Waypoint has 3 steps: Build (turn application source into an artifact), Deploy, Release.

 You can use waypoint:
 - From the CLI;